Best Settings For Apex Legends PC {Windows} Reddit 2020

 - Click Save

-- We’d recommend shutting Origin, then booting it up again, before heading into game.
+- We’d recommend shutting Origin and then booting it up again before heading into the game.
 You will now be rocking an unlocked frame rate, beautiful stuff.

-Here we’ll list a few things you can do to further improve performance in Apex Legends.
+Here we’ll list a few things you can do to improve your performance in Apex Legends further.
 While these tweaks won’t net your enormous changes in FPS, they are still worth doing.
-Every little helps.
+Every little help.

 NVIDIA Settings

-If you’ve got an NVIDIA graphics card there are a few extra steps you can take to improve your FPS in Apex Legends.
-Below we’ll take you through the process.
+If you’ve got an NVIDIA graphics card, there are a few extra steps you can take to improve your FPS in Apex Legends.
+Below we’ll assume you through the process.

 - Open NVIDIA Control Panel and navigate to “Manage 3D Settings”.